Hertfordshire Militia: 1852 reforms

 Militia battalions now had a large cadre of permanent staff (about 30) and a number of the officers were former regulars.
 Around a third of the recruits and many young officers went on to join the Regular Army.
 During its two years of embodied service the Hertfordshire Militia provided seven commissioned officers and 500 recruits to the Regulars.
 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.
+During its training in 1869 the regiment was part of a militia brigade paraded for inspection at Woburn Park.

 Cardwell Reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, Militia were grouped into county brigades with their local Regular battalions and Rifle Volunteer Corps.
-However, no regular regiment was assigned to Hertfordshire, so the county's militia and volunteers were attached to the 16th (Bedfordshire) Regiment of Foot in Brigade No 33 (Huntingdon, Bedford and Hertford) together with the Huntingdonshire and Bedfordshire militia and volunteers.
+However, no regular regiment was assigned to Hertfordshire, so the county's militia and volunteers were attached to the 16th (Bedfordshire) Regiment of Foot in Brigade No 33 (Huntingdon, Bedford and Hertford) together with the Huntingdonshire and Bedfordshire Militia and volunteers.
 These were purely administrative arrangements, but a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned regular and militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The Hertfordshire Militia were assigned to 2nd Brigade of 3rd Division, VII Corps, alongside the Bedfordshire and Cambridgeshire Militia.
 The brigade would have mustered at Newcastle upon Tyne in time of war.

 4th Battalion, Bedfordshire Regiment

 The Childers Reforms of 1881 took Cardwell's reforms further, formally turning the militia regiments into battalions of their linked regular regiments.
 Consequently, the regiment became the 4th (Hertfordshire Militia) Battalion, Bedfordshire Regiment on 1 July 1881 (the Bedfordshire Militia being the 3rd Bn).

 A permanent barracks was erected for the battalion in London Road, Hertford, in 1883–4.
+In 1889 the 4th (Herts) Bn was brigaded with 3rd Bedfords and 3rd and 4th Suffolks for royal review at Aldershot.
 In October 1892, when the regiment's honorary colonel was the former (and future) Prime Minister, the 3rd Marquess of Salisbury, his eldest son Viscount Cranborne was appointed Lt-Col in command.